-The YWCA’s Housing Department is committed to providing excellent housing and supportive programming for women, children and families within Central Alabama in order to ensure equal and fair access to a variety of housing types to accommodate multiple needs, doing so in a manner that upholds the dignity of each person it is privileged to serve.
-The YWCA Central Alabama has a variety of temporary and permanent housing options for individuals and families.
+YWCA Central Alabama’s Housing Department is committed to providing excellent housing and supportive programming for women, children and families within Central Alabama.
+We work every day to ensure equal and fair access to a variety of housing types to accommodate multiple needs, and we strive to uphold the dignity of each person we are privileged to serve.
+YWCA Central Alabama has a variety of temporary and permanent housing options for individuals and families.
 Visit any of the following links below to learn more:

 shelter for victims of domestic violence

-The YWCA operates two shelters at confidential locations in Jefferson and St. Clair counties for women and children fleeing abusive homes.
-Counselors help these women make safety plans, obtain jobs or job training and work toward independence and self-sufficiency.
+YWCA operates two shelters at confidential locations in Jefferson and St. Clair counties for women and children fleeing abusive homes.
+Our counselors help them make safety plans, obtain jobs or job training and work toward independence and self-sufficiency.
 These shelters serve Blount, Jefferson and St. Clair counties.
-To find out more, click here.
+To learn more, click here.

 housing for families in crisis

-If you are experiencing homelessness and are either a two-parent family with children, a single mother with at least one male child 10 years old or older, or if you are a single father with children of any age, you may be eligible for emergency housing through the YWCA’s Interfaith Hospitality House.
-To find out more, click here.
-For immediate assistance, please call Interfaith Hospitality House at (205) 591-4302.
+If you are experiencing homelessness and are either a two-parent family with children, a single mother with at least one male child 10 years old or older, or a single father with children of any age, you may be eligible for emergency housing through the YWCA’s Interfaith Hospitality House.
+To learn more, click here.
+For immediate assistance, please call Interfaith Hospitality House at 205.591.4302.

 The YWCA offers one-bedroom affordable permanent housing for low-income single women pursuing a life of stability and independence.

-The YWCA's newest housing includes new and renovated apartments in the Woodlawn neighborhood of Birmingham.
+Our newest housing initiative includes new and renovated apartments in the Woodlawn neighborhood of Birmingham.
 This urban neighborhood revitalization known as YWoodlawn is driven by the demand for safe, decent and affordable housing in the Woodlawn neighborhood.
-The YW is working in partnership with the community to create a healthy and sustainable environment for individuals and families.
+YWCA works in partnership with the community to create a healthy and sustainable environment for individuals and families.
 If you are single, a single parent with children or a two-parent family, you may be eligible for the YWCA’s income-based permanent housing in Woodlawn, which offers two-and three-bedroom apartments.
 To find out more, click here.

-The YWCA offers a continuum of residential programs for seniors and disabled
+YWCA Central Alabama offers a continuum of residential programs for seniors and disabled

 -permanent housing for developmentally disabled individuals

-If you or someone you care for is developmentally disabled, you may be interested in learning more about the YWCA’s Mainstream housing, which provides rental housing in St. Clair and Jefferson counties.
-For more information, you may contact the housing office by email here or by calling (205) 322-9922, ext.
+If you or someone you care for is developmentally disabled, you may be interested in learning more about YWCA’s mainstream housing, which provides rental housing in St. Clair and Jefferson counties.
+For more information, contact the housing office by email here or by calling 205.322.9922, ext.
 178.